NuariProject/Company-Profile-Habaku/README.md

 ---

 Thank you for visiting the repository.
-We hope you find our application useful and welcome your feedback !
+We hope you find our application useful and welcome your feedback!

 ---